camilouribebotta/visual-essays/docs/help.md

        num-primary-sources="14">
 ```

-### v-entity
+### ve-entity

-The `data-entity` associates an element (again, anything from a word to the entire document) to an entity (person, place, organization, etc).
+The `ve-entity` associates an element (again, anything from a word to the entire document) to an entity (person, place, organization, etc).
 Entities are identified through the use of a globally unique identifier.
 The current version of the visual essay tools assumes that entity identifiers are URIs that are resolvable in a publicly accessible knowledge graph.
 Both Wikidata and the JSTOR knowledge graph are currently supported.
 The entity identifier prefix for Wikidata is `http://www.wikidata.org/entity/`.
 The JSTOR knowledge graph prefix is `http://kg.jstor.org/entity/`.
 For both the Wikidata and JSTOR knowledge graphs a complete identifier consists of the prefix and a knowledge graph specific identifier that starts with the letter `Q` followed by one or more number, commonly referred to as a "Q" identifier or "QID".
-The `data-entity` directive requires the inclusion of a `data-qid` attribute specifying the QID of the entity.
+The `ve-entity` directive requires the inclusion of an `eid` (entity id) attribute specifying the QID of the entity.

-Wikidata is the default knowledge graph used by the visual essay tool so it is sufficient to just use the QID as the value in the `data-qid` attribute.
+Wikidata is the default knowledge graph used by the visual essay tool so it is sufficient to just use the QID as the value in the `eid` attribute.
 When referring to an entity in the JSTOR knowledge graph the QID requires a namespace qualifier in the form of the string `jstor:` preceding the QID.
 Namespacing is necessary as QIDs are not unique between knowledge graphs and the namespace (or prefix) guarantees a unique value.
 Consider the country of France.
 In the JSTOR knowledge graph the identifier for France is `http://kg.jstor.org/entity/Q10302`.
-Simply using "Q10302" in the `data-qid` attribute in a `data-entity` directive would incorrectly to the Wikidata entity with the identifier `http://www.wikidata.org/entity/Q10302` which is associated with _Sestriere_, an Italian comune.
-To correctly refer to the entity for France in the JSTOR knowledge graph the `data-qid` attribute value would be `jstor:Q10302`.
+Simply using "Q10302" in the `eid` attribute in a `ve-entity` directive would incorrectly to the Wikidata entity with the identifier `http://www.wikidata.org/entity/Q10302` which is associated with _Sestriere_, an Italian comune.
+To correctly refer to the entity for France in the JSTOR knowledge graph the `eid` attribute value would be `jstor:Q10302`.
 While not required (as it is the default), QIDs for entities in the Wikidata knowledge graph may be specified using the `wd:` namespace.

-Since `data-entity` directives are used so frequently they are the default directive type and can be used in an un-typed wrapper and simple `id` attribute can be used in place of the `data-qid`.
+Since `ve-entity` directives are used so frequently they are the default directive type and can be used in an un-typed wrapper and simple `eid` attribute can be used in place of the `data-qid`.
 For instance, the following directives are equivalent:

 ```html
 <param data-entity data-qid="Q10302" title="France">